luceCoding/Programming-Interview-Questions-in-Python/leetcode/hard/076_minimum_window_substring.md

 This will represent the number of unique valid characters of T.

 If T = 'abcc', then there are 3 keys in the dictionary.
-When ever we increment a key in the dictionary, we can then compare the dictionary T's count with dictionary S's count.
+Whenever we increment a key in the dictionary, we can then compare the dictionary T's count with dictionary S's count.
 If S's count equals exactly what T's count is, then we just got one of the 3 keys validated.
 If we decrement, and S's count is T's count-1, then we just unvalidated one of those keys.